karatelabs/karate/README.md

 ```

 Here is a contrived example that uses `match each`, `contains` and the `#?` 'predicate' marker to validate that the
-value of 'totalPrice' is always equal to the 'roomPrice' of the first item in the 'roomInformation' array.
+value of `totalPrice` is always equal to the `roomPrice` of the first item in the `roomInformation` array.
 ```cucumber
 Given def json =
 """